iholloma/crdh/_essays/v01-04-mining-the-icc.md

 combination of code).

-To analyze the decisions, I first scraped them from Oklahoma State's website and extracted the PDFs text using Google's free Tesseract optical character recognition (OCR) software.
+To analyze the decisions, I first scraped them from Oklahoma State's website and extracted text from the PDFs text using Google's free Tesseract optical character recognition (OCR) software.
 I generated "topics" or groups of words that were statistically more likely to be found together in the ICC decisions.[^9] These "topics" can be analyzed to loosely